Looe Island sits just off the south coast of Cornwall and is a haven for wildlife.

 The island is home to many nesting birds such as cormorants, shags and oyster catchers.
 It has the largest breeding colony in Cornwall of the majestic great black-backed gull.
 In 2010 a great black-backed gull ringing project was started on the island.
 So far 400 birds have been rung and sightings of the young birds have been reported from as far afield as north-west Spain!

 The island is also home to grey seals who can often be seen in the summer months swimming around the island.
 With adult males of around 2m long and weighing over 200 kg they are Britain's largest mammal.

 At various times during the summer there are guided walks (see website for details)

-Please note: that visits can only be made on official, organised trips and access by foot is not allowed.
+Please note: that visits can only be made on official, organized trips and access by foot is not allowed.
 The island and its foreshore is managed for the benefit of wildlife and our team are working incredibly hard to keep Looe Island Nature Reserve special.

 Craft such as boats, jet skis, kayaks/canoes and paddleboards etc, as well as snorkelers/divers and swimmers are therefore asked to respect the no landing sign and to keep well away from any wildlife.

 Unfortunately, dogs are not permitted on the island and fishing is not allowed on the island during two hour visits also.

 Please understand that part of the island appeal for many visitors is its tranquility and an escape from the intrusions which are often a part of mainland life.
 The use of camera drones are therefore considered intrusive and unacceptable.